-*- coding: utf-8 -*-

 with tempfile.TemporaryDirectory() as temp_dir:

-con = sqlite3.connect(temp_dir + '/blocks.db')
+con = sqlite3.connect(temp_dir + "/blocks.db")

-(block_key text, record_id {id_type})
+f"CREATE TABLE blocking_map (block_key text, record_id {id_type})"

-con.executemany("INSERT INTO blocking_map values (?, ?)",
+"INSERT INTO blocking_map values (?, ?)",

 self.fingerprinter.reset_indices()

-con.execute('''CREATE INDEX block_key_idx
+"""CREATE INDEX block_key_idx

-ON blocking_map (block_key)''')
+ON blocking_map (block_key)"""

-pairs = con.execute('''SELECT DISTINCT a.record_id, b.record_id
+"""SELECT DISTINCT a.record_id, b.record_id

 FROM blocking_map a